 The creation of the UNCRPD is a testament of the power of disability rights activism.
-This international human rights treaty exists because of the collective work of individual activists, local and national disability rights movements and the international disability rights organisations which they created.
-There are a lot of different ways for organisations and individuals to be active in the implementation and monitoring of the UNCRPD.
+This international human rights treaty exists because of the collective work of individual activists, local and national disability rights movements and international disability the rights organisations which they created.
+There a lot of different ways for are organisations and individuals to be active in the implementation and monitoring of the UNCRPD.